bitcoin/bitcoin/doc/guide-startmany.md

 Close your QT Wallet.

-## Create masternode.conf file
+## <a name="masternodeconf"></a>Create masternode.conf file

 Remember... this is local.
 Make sure your QT is not running.

 Create the masternode.conf file in the same directory as your wallet.dat.

-Copy the private key and correspondig collateral output transaction that holds the 1K DRK.
+Copy the masternode private key and correspondig collateral output transaction that holds the 1K DRK.

-The private key may be an existing key from Option 1, or a newly generated key from Option 2.
+The masternode private key may be an existing key from Option 1, or a newly generated key from Option 2.

 ### Get the collateral output